Download This Sample

-- Ancient Greece is considered as the cradle of western civilization due to its pioneering thoughts in philosophy, literature, historiography, politics, mathematics, science and drama.
+- Ancient Greece is considered the cradle of western civilization due to its pioneering thoughts in philosophy, literature, mathematics, science, politics, and drama.

-- Around 2000 B.C., Minoans in Crete were the first great civilization in Greece until they were conquered by Mycenaeans from the mainland in 1450 B.C.
+- Around 2000 BCE Minoans in Crete were the first great civilization in ancient Greece until they were conquered by Mycenaeans from the mainland in 1450 BCE.

-- In the ancient times, Greece was ruled by noblemen and was divided into independent city-states known as poleis (polis in singular form).
-Some included Sparta, Athens, Corinth and Thebes.
+- In ancient times, Greece was ruled by noblemen and was divided into independent city-states known as poleis (polis in singular form).
+Some included Sparta, Athens, Corinth, and Thebes.

-- Around 508 B.C., the world’s first democratic system of government was introduced in Athens by Cleisthenes.
+- Around 508 BCE, the world’s first democratic system of government was introduced in Athens by Cleisthenes.

 - Lack of political unity often bought conflict and war between city-states.
-In 431 to 404 B.C., the Peloponnesian War broke out and Spartans won.
+From 431 to 404 BCE, the Peloponnesian War broke out, and the Spartans won.

-- Upon his death, the empire was divided into the Seleucid empire, Ptolemaic Egypt, Greco-Bactrian Kingdom and Indo-Greek Kingdom.
+- Upon his death, the empire was divided into the Seleucid empire, Ptolemaic Egypt, Greco-Bactrian Kingdom, and the Indo-Greek Kingdom.
 The divide gave way to the Hellenistic civilization, which spread Greek culture and language.

-- In 1832, the Greek War of Independence against the Ottomans resulted in Greek victory.
-Russia, the United Kingdom and France sent their respective navy to Greece for back up against the Ottoman-Egyptian coalition.
+- In 1832, the Greek War of Independence against the Ottomans resulted in a Greek victory.
+Russia, the United Kingdom, and France sent their respective navy to Greece for backup against the Ottoman-Egyptian coalition.

 - In 1863, Prince Wilhelm of Denmark, known as George I, brought the Ionian Islands back to the Greeks after his coronation as the new monarch.
 Since then, Greece has faced a series of political disasters and reconstructions.

 - Today, Greece is a unitary parliamentary republic wherein the head of state is elected by the Parliament for a five-year term.
-The current Constitution specifies separation of powers between the executive, legislative and judicial branches.
-It also reinforces civil and social liberties including women’s right to suffrage.
+The current Constitution specifies the separation of powers between the executive, legislative and judicial branches.
+It also reinforces civil and social liberties, including women’s right to suffrage.